dsc-courses/dsc106-2025-sp/projects/project2.md

 You must submit your assignment using Gradescope.
 Please upload a single PDF with the following:

-1. 2 persuasive visualizations
+1. 2 persuasive visualizations for one side of a proposition
-2. In a **separate** page, 2 deceptive visualizations
+2. In a **separate** page, 2 persuasive visualizations for the other side of a proposition
-3. In a **separate** page, a writeup about which deceptive visualization you are leaning towards, and the deception techniques used.
+3. In a **separate** page, a writeup about what proposition you are trying persuade on both sides, which set of visualizations you are leaning towards, and the deceptive techniques used.

 ### Final Submission